aws-samples/unishop-monolith-to-microservices/MonoToMicroLambda/README.md

 </summary>
 <br>

-**1.1** We have pre-compiled the Java package into a JAR file which we will use for our Lambda method.
-Download the Jar file from [here](../MonoToMicroAssets/MonoToMicroLambda-0.0.1.jar).
-We will use it in step 5.
+**1.1** As part of the build process we've compiled the Lambda Java code into a JAR file which we will use for our Lambda method invocation.
+The jar file can be found in S3 under the unishop-assets-xxxxx folder (xxxxx is a random number which is generated as part of the build).
+Download the Jar file to your local machine.

 **1.2** Navigate to the Lambda page.